A Lesson to Learn: Kaival Brands Innovations Group Inc. (KAVL)

 KAVL’s Market Performance

-KAVL stocks went up by 26.81% for the week, with a monthly drop of -21.88% and a quarterly performance of -79.17%, while its annual performance rate touched -61.62%.
-The volatility ratio for the week stands at 24.00% while the volatility levels for the past 30 days are set at 13.16% for Kaival Brands Innovations Group Inc..
-The simple moving average for the period of the last 20 days is 11.93% for KAVL stocks with a simple moving average of -86.77% for the last 200 days.
+KAVL stocks went down by -32.44% for the week, with a monthly drop of -18.72% and a quarterly performance of -83.95%, while its annual performance rate touched -66.67%.
+The volatility ratio for the week stands at 15.00% while the volatility levels for the past 30 days are set at 13.71% for Kaival Brands Innovations Group Inc..
+The simple moving average for the period of the last 20 days is 31.11% for KAVL stocks with a simple moving average of -84.97% for the last 200 days.

 Stock Fundamentals for KAVL